kirui93/ScenTrees.jl/README.md

 ## Documentation

 If you have installed ScenTrees.jl using the above procedure then you will have the latest release of this library.
-To access the documentation just click on this link [Documentation](https://kirui93.github.io/ScenTrees.jl/latest/).
+To access the documentation just click on this [link](https://kirui93.github.io/ScenTrees.jl/latest/).
 Here you can get the description of the various functions in the package and also different examples for the different features in the library.
-We advise the user to read the documentation to get a general knowledge of how the package works and the various functions that this package provides.
+We advise the user to read through the documentation to get a general knowledge of how the package works and the various functions that this package provides.

 ## Example of Usage